Christian Bethancourt Player Props: Rays vs. Orioles

 Christian Bethancourt At The Plate

-- Bethancourt has nine doubles, seven home runs and six walks while batting .234.
+- Bethancourt is hitting .234 with nine doubles, seven home runs and six walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.